SuhasLabade/UV-Portable-water-filter-/README.md

 with this setup we kept calculated retention time of 15 min with two UV C tubes for 20 lit of  water.
 After water testing( H2S test ) result was negative.So we tried again with same setup but now with one tube , result was positive .
 After discussion we come to know that we need to circulate water to get UV C light exposure in whole water.
 So we added one small 12 V DC operated submercible pump into it nad taken trial again with same setup and retentionn time, now result was negative.
 Thats it !!
 Here we saved one UV C light tube (11watt consumption) and added 12VDC submersible pump (2 watt )  into this setup.

-Taking in count this result we dsigned another setup to test retention time required for batch process.
-This setup mainly includes

-11 watt UV C light tube
-Choke to control supply
-20 lit container

-So we tried with different quantity and UV C projection timings-.
-Initially  we kept 3 min projection for 5 liter of water - results are negative. so we kept reducing projectioin time and finally we found for 5 liter quantity it needs to have 5 min projection time .